wwjbrugger/DCDL/model/README.md

 Model for the experiment visualize_rules_found is a single convolution layer of the same size as the input image.

 ### two_conv_block_model
-Model for the experiment comparision_DCDL_vs_SLS is a network of two convolution layers and one dense layer.
+Model for the experiment compare_dither is a network of two convolution layers and one dense layer.

 ### boolean model
 Data structure to store and display the logical formulas extracted by the SLS algorithm.